Tweety-FER/in2ngPlayground/tutorial/angular/controllers.md

 </div>
 ```

 This creates a div with a `tutorialController1` attached to it, which means that its child scope can be used inside the element.
 This enables us to access variable `hello` defined inside controller’s child scope and use it as a part of an Angular expression.
-On loading of HTML document, it evaluates as:
+After the HTML page is loaded and the angular expressions are compiled, we get the following:

 ```html
 Trying to access child scope: Hello, I'm talking from the inside of tutorial controller 1